 In sum, Contra Costa County is in a growth mode; thus, the College's service area will also likely experience a corresponding expansion.
 Moreover, important demographic changes related to age, ethnicity, and income are also on the horizon for Contra Costa County.
-An overview of notable trends for the College's service area cities is captured in the canvas overview.
+A summary of notable trends for the College's service area cities is captured in the overview that follows.

-Canvas of Service Area Population Trends
+Service Area Population Trends

-- By population, Antioch, Pittsburg, Brentwood, and Oakley are the largest cities in the College's service area. - Brentwood experienced the greatest one-year percentage increase in population. - Bethel Island and Discovery Bay are currently among the smallest service area cities, they have seen the highest one-year percentage increases in population. - Over the next decade the 25 to 39 age group is projected to increase significantly. - The segments of the population identified as Multi-racial (Non-Hispanic), Black (Non-Hispanic), and Asian (Non-Hispanic) are projected to increase substantially. - Between 2010 and 2017 median household income in Contra Costa County rose slightly more (i.e., by one to two percent) than median incomes for the US and California. - Substantial increases in median income levels are especially evident in the College's primary service area of East County.
+- By population, Antioch, Pittsburg, Brentwood, and Oakley are the largest cities in the College's service area. - Brentwood experienced the greatest one-year percentage increase in population. - Bethel Island and Discovery Bay are currently among the smallest service area cities; however, they have seen the highest one-year percentage increases in population. - Over the next decade, the 25 to 39 age group is projected to increase significantly. - The segments of the population identified as Multi-racial (Non-Hispanic), Black (Non-Hispanic), and Asian (Non-Hispanic) are projected to increase substantially. - Between 2010 and 2017, median household income in Contra Costa County rose slightly more (i.e., by 1-2%) than median incomes for the US and California. - Substantial increases in median income levels are especially evident in the College's primary service area of east Contra Costa County.